PlumLulz/hashchef/README.md

 <img width="992" height="353" alt="Screenshot 2026-01-07 at 04 09 13" src="https://github.com/user-attachments/assets/966937a1-02e1-46d1-a478-7dfcb7727a93" />

 ## Hashchef Recipes
 Hashchef uses recipe files to create different Hashcat workflows.
 A recipe file is just a simple JSON object, making creation of new recipes very easy.
 Below is the structure, variable details, and variable data type for recipes.
-There will also be example recipes in this repo.
+There will also be example recipes to reference in this repo.
 Recipes can be saved with a .json or .recipe file extension.

 #### Hashchef JSON recipe structure:
 ```